norahkerendian/Recipe-Analysis-Project/README.md

 5. **Breaking Down the `nutrition` Column**: The `nutrition` column, which contains multiple values, was split into individual columns for each nutritional component (e.g., `calories`, `protein`, `sugar`).
 This allows for more detailed analysis of the nutritional data.
 6. **Converting Date Columns**: The `submitted` and `date` columns, which contain date information, were originally stored as strings.
 These were converted to datetime objects, enabling accurate analysis of temporal data.

-After these data cleaning steps, the dataset now contains 234,429 rows and 28 columns.
-Below is the first 5 unique recipes of the cleaned DataFrame, with only the columns relevant to the analysis:
+After these data-cleaning steps, the dataset now contains 234,429 rows and 28 columns.
+Below are the first 5 unique recipes of the cleaned DataFrame, with only the columns relevant to the analysis:

 | name                                 |     id |   minutes | submitted           | tags_list                                                                                                                                                                                                                                                                                          |   n_steps |   n_ingredients |   avg_rating |   calories |   protein |
 |:-------------------------------------|-------:|----------:|:--------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------:|----------------:|-------------:|-----------:|----------:|